ResearchComputing/Documentation/docs/access/duo-2-factor-authentication.md

 #### Common Issues

 * Duo Invite email may be sent to your Spam folder.
-* Do not request a phone call instead of Push for authentication.
+* Do not request a phone call if you want to use the Push app for authentication.
-* Each login will need to be approved and confirmed (two presses) through the Duo app.
-* Duo accounts are purged if unused for 3-6 months.
+* Duo accounts are purged if unused for 6-9 months.

 Please contact us at rc-help@colorado.edu if you encounter any issues with Duo setup.